Published March 21, 2019 | Updated October 7, 2020

-Despite all that, 80% of companies wait until equipment breaks to think about a replacement.
+Still, 80% of companies wait until equipment breaks to think about a replacement.
 Why?
 Cash flow is a big reason.
 But the very act of trying to preserve cash flow by putting off equipment replacements is a major cause of cash flow problems.
 Which then makes it even harder to replace equipment on a schedule.
 Which then causes more cash flow problems.

 It’s definitely a cycle you don’t want to get into.
 And it’s one you want to break out of if you have gotten caught in it.
 Fortunately, there’s AFMD.

 What Is AFMD and How Does It Help?

 First, let’s talk about Acquire.
 In this stage, you’ll figure out what equipment you need.
 Well that’s just the newer/faster/flashier version of what you already have, right?
 Maybe, but equipment doesn’t exist in a bubble.
 It’s part of an ecosystem that includes all your equipment, the people who use it, the training those people need, your cash flow situation, your one-year plan, your five-year plan, the opportunities you can see in front of you, the opportunities those opportunities could lead to, and on and on.
 It’s all different for every business, but the point is that it’s not enough to think about immediate needs, which is how a business gets trapped in the break/replace cycle in the first place.
 It’s necessary to step back and look at the bigger picture.
 To do it right, you may spend considerable time on this stage.
 But time – to think and act strategically, instead of just reacting to short-term pressures – is what AFMD planning is really all about.